-- Site Visits to assist with asset management, process optimization, safety systems, capital improvement plans, infrastructure funding mechanisms, and system upgrades
+- Site visits to assist with asset management, process optimization, safety systems, capital improvement plans, infrastructure funding mechanisms, and system upgrades

 Tribal Utility Certification Courses

-For questions, contact Michael Purvis, USET OERM Technical Assistance Specialist, at firstname.lastname@example.org.
+If you have a suggestion about which certification course you would like USET to offer in 2022, please contact Michael Purvis, USET OERM Technical Assistance Specialist, at firstname.lastname@example.org.

 USET Operator and Laboratory Analyst Certification